 On February 5, the newly appointed U.S. Attorney General Pam Bondi issued two separate memos to U.S. AG’s Office employees, one on the subject of General Policy and one on Sanctuary Jurisdiction Directives.
 These emphasize an intent to withhold federal grant funds from “so-called sanctuary jurisdictions” and to prioritize potential criminal prosecutions of state and local actors under federal laws for “resisting, obstructing, and otherwise failing to comply with lawful immigration related commands and requests.”
 One of the memos expresses the Attorney General’s view that “sanctuary jurisdictions” are those that “refuse to comply with 8 U.S.C.
 1373, refuse to certify compliance with 1373, or willfully fail to comply with other applicable immigration laws.”[i]
 These memos also refer to the U.S. AG’s opinion that authority for potential criminal prosecutions could be found in 18 U.S.C.
 922(g)(5) or 371 and/or 8 U.S.C.
 1324-1328, or 1373.
 Of note, sections 371 and 1324 focus, respectively, on the crimes of “conspiracy to commit a crime or defraud the United States” and “harboring, concealing, and shielding” persons who are in the country illegally.
 The AG also reiterates: “All declination decisions with respect to any effort to obstruct or fail to comply with a lawful immigration-related directive from the Executive Branch shall be promptly reported…”

-Federal litigation related to these new policies has commenced in jurisdictions outside Nebraska, both initiated by the DOJ to start its enforcement efforts, and initiated by some local governmental entities seeking to stop federal enforcement efforts.
+Federal litigation related to some of these new policies has commenced in jurisdictions outside Nebraska, both initiated by the DOJ to start its enforcement efforts, and initiated by some local governmental entities seeking to stop federal enforcement efforts.
 For example:

 On February 6, the U.S. Attorney General filed a lawsuit against the State of Illinois, Cook County, and the City of Chicago, asking a federal judge to strike down that locality’s so-called local “sanctuary” laws.
-The local government entities filed motions to dismiss in March, which are pending for a decision.
+The local government entities filed motions to dismiss in March, which are opposed by the DOJ and and in April the federal government asked the court to enter a summary judgment in its favor.
+These motions are awaiting judicial decision.
 On February 12, the U.S. Attorney General filed a lawsuit against New York challenging its “green light” law which limits sharing state driver’s license records with federal immigration officials.
-As of the date of this writing, no criminal prosecutions have yet been initiated against local government entities or personnel under the new federal DOJ policies.
+And on May 2, the federal government sued the State of Colorado and the City of Denver.
+This lawsuit seeks a declaration judgment that Colorado and Denver’s “sanctuary” laws violate the Supremacy Clause.
+Also in May, civil lawsuits were filed by the federal government against the City of Rochester, New York, and the City of Newark, New Jersey over forms of alleged lack of cooperation with ICE efforts.
+And June brought a similar suit against the City of Los Angeles and its leadership officials.

 #4.
 New Federal Initiatives to Seek County Assistance with Immigration Enforcement